Atmosphere of Mars: Oxygen escape

-However, the observations showed that there are not enough fast oxygen atoms the Martian exosphere as predicted by the dissociative recombination mechanism.
+However, the observations showed that there are not enough fast oxygen atoms in the Martian exosphere as predicted by the dissociative recombination mechanism.
 Model estimations of oxygen escape rate suggested it can be over 10 times lower than the hydrogen escape rate.
 Ion pick and sputtering have been suggested as the alternative mechanisms for the oxygen escape, but this model suggests that they are less important than dissociative recombination at present.

 Ionospheric escape

 The interaction of the solar wind and the interplanetary magnetic field with the Martian conductive ionosphere induces electrodynamic currents, that have been mapped and studied in detail, using MAVEN.
 These currents can drive the ionospheric species to high altitudes, where the solar wind is able to sweep them away from the planet, resulting to global scale ion outflows.
 They are however not sufficient to explain the atmospheric and ionospheric losses of Mars over its lifetime.